 In the meantime, I left this post up in case it helps you get an overview of our method.
 Good luck!

 I’ve been wondering how I could contribute to starting the third world war.
 I decided that blogging about infant sleep training would be a good next step.
 I mean, if there is anything that can get some mommas’ panties in a bunch, it’s talking about sleep training or breastfeeding philosophies.

 These are the sleep principles that have “worked” for us with 4 children.
 “Worked” meaning all 4 babies (with their varying personalities and dispositions) slept long stretches (10-12 hours) at night early on (by 12-15 weeks old), and have basically remained good sleepers for infant and toddlerhood.

-We recommend these strategies to all our real life friends.
+We recommend these strategies to all our real life friends and family who ask.
 If you don’t want to do these things, don’t.

 This is a matter of infant sleep, not life and death.
 Not right and wrong.
 It’s just sleep.
 You are the parent of your kid(s), and I’m the parent of mine.
 To each her own!
 While to me, infant sleep feels like life and death (because I do not function well on long periods of sleep deprivation), it is in fact, just, sleep.

 Now that that’s out of the way, let’s get practical.

 The primary goal of this post is encouraging parents of babies in their efforts to get baby to sleep.
 Because sleep is awesome.
 A well rested baby is a happier baby, and a well rested mom is a happier mom.
 (And all the sleep-deprived-coffee-addict mommas said AMEN!)